 Typically, buyers pay for shipping and that cost is added to the seller's invoice on a separate line.
+Sellers can note who is paying for shipping directly on their listing.
 But, like all things with buying and selling online, this is can be negotiated as part of the selling process.

 Sellers are sometimes willing to pay shipping in lieu of reducing the price of their item.
 Buyers may also ask to split the cost of shipping, especially in the case of international deliveries where the buyer is also responsible for additional duties and fees.